 Creativity and rhythm is not the priority.
-Clarity is the priority.

 Therefor, WHEN IN DOUBT, use commas.
 Personally, I think most of the time I don’t use a comma before and.
 It is redundant and bad style.
 Regardless, I respect those who are concerned with using this comma before an and.
 Personally, I’m generally so focused on content when reading, I don’t really have time to be noticing commas or lack thereof.